hkexgroup/resipy/README.md

 Feature request and bug report
 ----
 If there is a feature you would like to see in the API or the GUI or if there is a bug you want to report, please raise an [issue on Gitlab](https://gitlab.com/hkex/pyr2/issues) describing it.
 We need to **be able to reproduce** the issue in order to fix it, so please provide example files and error log, related to your issue.

+You can also have a look at the FAQ and list of known issues on the [wiki](https://gitlab.com/hkex/pyr2/-/wikis/home).

 Contributing
 ---------